-- You can make your complaint about the quality of care directly to the Quality Improvement Organization. - You can make your complaint to the Quality Improvement Organization and to our plan.
-If you make a complaint to the Quality Improvement Organization, we work with them to resolve your complaint.
+- You can make your complaint about the quality of care directly to the QIO. - You can make your complaint to the QIO and to our plan.
+If you make a complaint to the QIO, we work with them to resolve your complaint.

-The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.
-To learn more about the Quality Improvement Organization, refer to Section H2 or refer to Chapter 2 of your Member Handbook.
+The QIO is a group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.
+To learn more about the QIO, refer to Section H2 or refer to Chapter 2 of your Member Handbook.

-In California, the Quality Improvement Organization is called Livanta (California's Quality Improvement Organization.
-Their phone number is (877) 588-1123.
+In California, the QIO is called Livanta (California's Quality Improvement Organization.
+The phone number for Livanta is (877) 588-1123.